 For Child Tax Credit, elements will not be included for a third (or more) child born on or after 6 April 2017 unless an exception applies.
 Elements will continue to be included for all children born before 6 April 2017.

-For Universal Credit, elements will not be included for the third (or more) child who joined the family (by birth, adoption or kinship care) on or after 6 April 2017 unless an exception applies.
-Elements will continue to be included for all children who were part of the family before 6 April 2017 until November 2018, when the two child limit will be applied.
-Elements will not be included for a third (or more) child after November 2018 (even if they were part of the family before 6 April 2017) unless an exception applies.
+For Universal Credit, elements will not be included for the third (or more) child who joins the family on or after 6 April 2017 unless an exception applies.
+Elements will continue to be included for all children who were part of the family before 6 April 2017.
+Families with more than two children cannot make a new claim for Universal Credit until November 2018, even if they are in a full digital service area.
+They will have to claim Child Tax Credit in the meantime.

 Equivalent changes will be made to the Housing Benefit rules.
 See our Summer Budget 2015 page